Do emails still work and what is the best way to build an email list. Plus, what you need to do with a list to make it work for you.

 It sure is so don’t attempt to email not approved lists.
 The law hates it, the carriers are scared of it and the complaints will upset you.

-I set up a new list recently to try a different carrier, a price saving exercise I thought.
+I set up a new list recently to try a different carrier, a price-saving exercise I thought.
 I used the same methods employed over the years and had a complaint, One guy said I had spammed him.
-My new carrier immediately cancelled my account and said goodbye.
+My new carrier immediately canceled my account and said goodbye.

 I had not spammed but had no right of redress.
-Interestingly I downloaded the list, changed carriers and continued on as normal.
+Interestingly I downloaded the list, changed carriers, and continued as normal.

 I get a regular unsubscribe list and check the names with what I have sent.
 It is not personal, times change and we part friends.

 Using your list with an Autoresponder